DevExpress/dotnet-eud/interface-elements-for-desktop/articles/spreadsheet/charting/applying-a-predefined-chart-layout-and-style.md

 ---
 title: Applying a Predefined Chart Layout and Style
 ---
+# Applying a Predefined Chart Layout and Style
 The **Spreadsheet** allows you to change the appearance of the existing chart by applying one of the predefined layouts and styles.

 To change a chart style or layout, click the chart you wish to format, to display the **Chart Tools** contextual tab.